Table of Contents

 Transfers between islands are possible in four ways:

-- Private ferries: They connect only Port Blair, Havelock, Baratang and Neil island.
-A one-way trip takes about 60 minutes to 90 minutes to reach the respective islands.
-Though expensive, ferries are the most convenient and preferred modes of transport in Andamans.
-The kinds of cruises available are Makruzz, Coastal Cruise, Green Ocean, Sea link, ITT majestic, Bhagya express and Makruzz Gold.
-These ferries run on a daily basis providing easy accessibility to the islands.
+They connect only Port Blair, Havelock, Baratang, and Neil Island.
+A One-Way Trip takes about 60 minutes to 90 minutes to reach the respective Islands.
+Though expensive, Ferries are the most convenient and preferred modes of transport in Andamans.
+The kinds of cruises available are Makruzz, Coastal Cruise, Green Ocean, Sea Link, ITT Majestic, Bhagya Express, and Aashi Ferry.
+These ferries run on a daily basis providing easy accessibility to the Islands.
 Book ferries here.

-- Government Ferries: These connect Port Blair to Havelock, Neil, Little Andaman, Diglipur and Nicobar (not accessible to tourists).
+These connect Port Blair to Havelock, Neil, Little Andaman, Diglipur, and Nicobar (not accessible to tourists).
 Everything about Ferry Services from Port Blair here.

-- Helicopter: Pavan Hans operates from Port Blair to Havelock, Diglipur, Hutbay in Little Andaman and Neil Island, this service is mainly for Govt official travel and medical emergencies.
+Pavan Hans operates from Port Blair to Havelock, Diglipur, Hut Bay in Little Andaman, and Neil Island, this service is mainly for Govt Official travel and Medical Emergencies.
 Only on very rare occasions, travellers are allowed to fly.

-- By Road: Only North Andaman that consists of Baratang, Rangat, Mayabundar, and Diglipur are connected by the road.
-There is a national highway which connects Port Blair to Diglipur.
+Only North Andaman that consists of Baratang, Rangat, Mayabundar, and Diglipur are connected by the road.
+There is a national highway that connects Port Blair to Diglipur.
 Regular buses, Taxis also operate.
 This was the only way to travel to Baratang until recently when ferry services started to Baratang.
 Book your day tour to Baratang here.

-Although most travellers visit Port Blair as a port of transit to other islands, this capital city of Andamans has so much more to offer than it has been credited for.
-Right from Historical museums to Water sports, this place has it all.
+Although most travelers visit Port Blair as a port of transit to other islands, this Capital city of Andamans has so much more to offer than it has been credited for.
+Right from Historical Museums to Water sports, this place has it all.